Scaling limit of multi-type invariant measures via the directed landscape: Introduction

 To clarify, \cite{Cator-Groeneboom-06} showed tightness of the exit point in Poisson LPP, but only in a fixed direction.
 We require a stronger result for a direction perturbed on the order $N^{-1/3}$.
 While the methods of \cite{Cator-Groeneboom-06} almost certainly can be extended to this case, we instead adapt \cite{Emrah-Janjigian-Seppalainen-21} to derive optimal-order exit point bounds for the Poisson LPP, SJ and Poisson lines models.
+Similar moment generating function formulas for Poisson LPP and the SJ model appear in \cite{Rains-2000}, but these are not adequately suited for our purpose.
 Consequently, our paper serves as a reference for exit point bounds and the EJS--Rains identity for several solvable models previously not covered.
 A particular (not always obvious) choice of the stationary LPP process is needed to apply the technique of \cite{Emrah-Janjigian-Seppalainen-21}.
 We develop the correct parametrization in each of these models.